marktran/rtfm-api/README.md

 ### Errors

 RTFM uses HTTP response codes to indicate success or failure of a request.
-Codes in the 2xx range indicate success, codes in the 4xx range indicate an error and codes in the 5xx range indicate an error with RTFM's servers.
+Codes in the 2xx range indicate success, codes in the 4xx range indicate a request error, and codes in the 5xx range indicate an error with RTFM's servers.

 * **200** OK - everything worked
-* **401** Unauthorized - invalid API key provided
+* **401** Authentication required - invalid API key provided
 * **402** Payment required - insufficient funds on your account
+* **403** Unauthorized - insufficient privileges to access
 * **404** Not found - the requested item doesn't exist
+* **406** Not acceptable - cannot respond with the requested format (API is JSON only)
 * **422** Unprocessable entity - invalid submitted data

 ### Rate limit